learn-co-curriculum/react-hooks-reconciliation/README.md

 During the initial render, React _also_ uses these elements to build a 'tree' that _represents_ what the DOM currently looks like, referred to as the **current** tree.

 When updates are made that would cause a re-render in React, a _second_ tree, the **workInProgress** tree is created, representing what the DOM _will_ look like.
 When all updates are processed, the **workInProgress** tree is used to update the DOM and the **current** tree is updated to reflect the new updates.

-This is a key part of React's performance optimization - React uses these trees as an intermediate step between updates within components (like a change of state) and updates to the DOM.
+This is a key part of React's performance optimization &mdash; React uses these trees as an intermediate step between updates within components (like a change of state) and updates to the DOM.
 This helps in two ways:

 ### Grouped Updates